The University of Arizona is home to 24 national sororities/women’s fraternities. The question is which one is right for you?

 Most, not all, USFC sororities allow only those with an established college GPA to pursue membership meaning you are not able to join your first semester.
-The minimum GPA to join a USFC sorority is a minimum 2.5 cumulative from college however many require a 2.75 cumulative college GPA.
+The minimum GPA to join a USFC sorority is a 2.5 cumulative from college however many require a 2.75 cumulative college GPA.
 All USFC sororities will expect applicants to have ample documented community service hours, community involvement, and campus leadership.
 Please contact individual sororities for their specific qualifications.

 The processes for joining a USFC sorority vary by organization.
 The best way to learn about that process is by visiting the national website of the sorority/ies you are interested in or asking a member of the chapter.

 Visit USFC sororities tabling on the mall at the beginning of each semester.

 Explore the national and local websites of each sorority.

 Attend campus programs put on by individual chapters.